PROVOKEDmagazine: For women who are nowhere near done.

 Ironically, estrangement wasn’t new to our daughter-in-law’s family dynamic—it had already left its mark.
 Our grandson’s half-brother, from his mother’s first marriage, had been estranged from his grandmother and father’s side of the family for a decade.
 Watching history repeat itself deepened the ache and strengthened my resolve to change the narrative.

-And that was the moment I was provoked to create a Surrogate Grandparents-USA, a Facebook group for people longing to connect across generations.
+And that was the moment I was provoked to create Surrogate Grandparents-USA, a Facebook group for people longing to connect across generations.
 What started with a few posts, has grown into a national community of almost 14,000 members, all building relationships based on kindness, purpose, and belonging—far beyond biology.

 Redefining Family Through Love and Choice